 by Anne Sherrod

-Anne Sherrod is a Director of the Valhalla Wilderness Society.
+Anne Sherrod has been writing on environmental issues in BC for 25 years.
+She is currently Chair of the Valhalla Wilderness Society.

 Endosulfan, Chlorpyrifos, and 2,4-D are currently under re-evaluation at Canada's Pest Management

 Regulatory Agency (PMRA).
 You can contact the PMRA at: firstname.lastname@example.org;

 Fax(613)736-3798, 2720 Riverside Drive, Ottawa, ON, A.L.
 6606D2, K1A 0K9.

 Please consider requesting that all three pesticides be banned from use in Canada.